ContinuumIO/ui-coding-challenge/README.md

 [environment.yml](http://conda.pydata.org/docs/using/envs.html#use-environment-from-file) file
 to recreate the environment.

-We provide a basic NPM `package.json` and Webpack configuration to build the Typescript code -- the provided `main.ts` file should work as an entry-point, and `hello.ts` provides a toy example of creating and importing your own modules.
+We provide a basic NPM `package.json` and Webpack configuration to transpile ES6 Javascript or compile Typescript -- the provided `main.js` file should work as an entry-point, and `hello.js` provides a toy example of creating and importing your own modules.
 There is also a basic `index.scss` with some dummy styling, which has been tested to build correctly with this setup.

 We also provide the game & HTML server, written using the [Tornado](http://tornadoweb.org) web framework, and a `run.py` script that